L. Frank Baum

-Beyond the restaurant is a beautiful park which showcases 2 statues from the Chicago World’s Fair.
+Beyond the restaurant is a beautiful park which showcases two statues from the Chicago World’s Fair.
 If you have time, visit the museum at the park and take a tour of the old Dutch mill.
-Above all, enjoy your visit but remember, “there’s no place like home.”
+Above all, enjoy your visit but remember, “There’s no place like home.”

-This is the first stop on our Kansas Trail!
+This is the first stop on our Kansas Author Adventures Trail.